Alexander Mogilny: Toronto Maple Leafs (2001–2004)

-The next year, Mogilny spent most of the season injured as he underwent major hip surgery.
+In the following season, Mogilny spent most of the year sidelined due to major hip surgery.
 He returned late in the season where he recorded his 1,000th career NHL point against the Buffalo Sabres.
-Entering the game, he had recorded 998 career points.
-He assisted on a first period goal for his 999th point, but his team found themselves down 5–2 entering in the third period.
-After Owen Nolan scored twice to cut the deficit to one, Mogilny set up Roberts' tying goal with less than a minute remaining to record his 1,000th career NHL point.
+Entering the game, he had 998 career points; he earned his 999th point by assisting on a first-period goal, but his team found themselves down 5–2 entering in the third period.
+After Owen Nolan scored twice to cut the deficit to one, Mogilny set up Gary Roberts' tying goal with less than a minute remaining to record his 1,000th career NHL point.
 The Leafs then completed their comeback when Mogilny set up Tomáš Kaberle for the overtime winner.
-"It means a lot.
-It was a long time coming, 1,000 points, first Asian," he said jokingly because of his Khabarovsk origins.
-Despite high expectations for the team that year for a Stanley Cup with many future Hockey Hall of Famers on the roster, they would not have much success in the playoffs.
-Toronto edged the Ottawa Senators in the conference quarterfinals, but was eliminated by a physical Philadelphia Flyers team in the conference semifinals.
+Despite high expectations for the team to compete for the Stanley Cup, with many future Hockey Hall of Fame players on the roster, Toronto did not find much playoff success.
+The Maple Leafs defeated the Ottawa Senators in the first round in a hard-fought seven-game series, but were eliminated by a physical Philadelphia Flyers team in the conference semifinals.
 Mogilny's fourth season with the club was cancelled due to the lockout and he became a free agent in 2005, as the Leafs were unable to afford Mogilny under the new salary cap.
 Despite playing only three seasons with the Maple Leafs, Mogilny was ranked no. 83 on the franchise's list of the 100 greatest players.

 Return to New Jersey (2005–2006)

-During the lockout cancelled 2004–05 season, Mogilny underwent his second hip surgery in seven months.
+During the lockout-cancelled 2004–05 season, Mogilny underwent his second hip surgery in seven months.
 On 16 August 2005, Mogilny returned to New Jersey Devils after agreeing to a two-year, US$7 million contract.
 Although he scored 25 points in his first 29 games, he went pointless the next six games as his chronic hip problem left him unable to perform at his previous levels.
 He agreed to play for the Albany River Rats, the Devils' then-American Hockey League (AHL) affiliate, midway through the 2005–06 season, for salary cap reasons.
 Mogilny finished the year after playing 19 games for the River Rats, but could not gain medical clearance to return to the NHL for the 2006–07 season.
 He was placed on long-term injury reserve during training camp and retired from professional hockey at the end of the season.